abhisheku1/azure-powershell/src/KeyVault/KeyVault/help/Set-AzKeyVaultManagedStorageSasDefinition.md

 ```

 ### -VaultName
-Vault name.
-Cmdlet constructs the FQDN of a vault based on the name and currently selected environment.
+Name of the key vault that will manage the SAS token.

 ```yaml
 Type: System.String